jamf/Replicator/README.md

 **v5.4.0**<br>
 * Resolve fix issue (#57), app crashing when copy preferences are changed.
 * Removed select all/none checkbox.
-Toggle all/none by holding the option key down when selecting a class of objects to migrate.
+Toggle all/none by holding the option key down when selecting a class of objects to replicate.
 * Add ability to set concurrent API operations (from 1 to 20) and set the number of log files to keep.
 * Update readme and help.

 **v5.3.2**<br>
-* Resolve issue migrating self service icons when using files as the source.
+* Resolve issue replicating self service icons when using files as the source.

 **v5.3.1**<br>
 * Replaced use of curl to upload icons with native Swift functions.
 If the same Self Service icon is used on more then one policy, download icon only once.
 * Fixed jamf user/group lookups and counter status/labeling.
 * Clear current list of objects on the selective tab if the source server changes.
-* Fix issue migrating computers where their inventory contains a volume of size 0 or negative partition size.
+* Fix issue replicating computers where their inventory contains a volume of size 0 or negative partition size.

 **v5.2.9**<br>
 * Prevent icon from being deleted before it is saved when using save only.
 Note, if saving both raw and trimmed XML the icon will only be saved under the raw folder.
 If saving only trimmed XML it will be saved under the trimmed folder.